 The Office of Information Technology hires many talented students every semester.
 Below are the types of positions that may be available and the procedure to follow for obtaining a student employee position with this department.

-Unless noted below, applications, with attached class schedule, should be turned in to Delores Minshall in Room 2008 of the University Computing Center.
+Unless noted below, applications, with attached class schedule, should be turned in to Delores Minshall in room 1008 (ring for admittance) of the University Computing Center.
 If no specific position is requested, applications will be considered for all open positions.
 Applications are kept for six months.

 - Universal student employment application